 The Status of Indians in the United States

 After examining selections of U.S. Supreme Court Justice John Marshall's decision on the status of Indians in the United States, students analyze the role of the U.S. government in determining the status of Native American groups.

 Students practice map-reading skills and connect geography to historical events.
 Students use maps to explore claims that different groups made on lands in southern Arizona.

 Students use O'odham calendar sticks as primary sources to consider the connection between local history and the wider history of North America.

-Role-Playing the Five Perspectives
+Considering the Perspectives

 In this activity, students analyze two accounts from 1871 of the attack at Camp Grant and consider the effects of missing voices in history.

 Remembering Views of the Past